Prevent youth homelessness with Settle this winter. Support the 1 in 3 Challenge.

 Our statement about the Government's response to the Care Review

-By Team Settle
+By Settle

 This week, the government has published its response to the Care Review.
 As a charity focused on supporting care-experienced young people in the transition to living independently and preventing homelessness, Settle welcomes the direction of some of the government’s proposals.
 This includes the increase in the leaving care allowance to £3000 and the removal of the local connection requirement and intentionally homelessness test for care leavers accessing social housing.